henryxsong/Regression-Calculator/README.md

-# Linear-Quadratic-Exponential-Logarithmic-Regression
+# Regression Calculator

-Python program designed to utilize linear, quadratic and/or exponential regression methods to produce a corresponding formula and a 5-unit prediction.
+Python program designed to utilize linear, quadratic, exponential, and/or logarithmic regression methods to produce a corresponding formula and a 5-unit prediction.
 Both linear and quadratic regression methods use linear algebra, specifically Cramer's Rule, to calculate formulas.

 Dependencies:
 - NumPy